What Causes Anal Leakage: What You Need to Know About Rectal Incontinence

 -

-chronic constipation leading to nerve damage and contributing to rectal incontinence
+chronic constipation leading to nerve damage and contributing to rectal incontinence; solid stool can build up in the rectum and lead to liquid stool leakage around it

 -

-causes of faecal incontinence, including diarrhoea, constipation, and muscle or nerve damage
+causes of fecal incontinence, including diarrhea, constipation, and muscle or nerve damage

 -